MuhammadAsadJaved/Important-shells/README.md

 The resulting edited xmls will be saved in the given folder
 ## Delete specific name objects from all PASCAL VOC .xml annotations.

-This shell is used to delete a specific objects by name from all xml annotations in a folder.
+This program is used to delete a specific objects by name from all xml annotations in a folder.
 For example you want to delte all 'person' objects or all 'car' objects from all xmls in a folder

-Then you can use this shell.
+Then you can use this program.
 * We suppos you have xml annotations in a folder.
 * Download [delete_objects_in_xml_by_name.py](https://github.com/MuhammadAsadJaved/Important-shells/blob/master/delete_objects_in_xml_by_name.py)
 * Change [input](https://github.com/MuhammadAsadJaved/Important-shells/blob/master/delete_objects_in_xml_by_name.py#L8) and [output](https://github.com/MuhammadAsadJaved/Important-shells/blob/master/delete_objects_in_xml_by_name.py#L9) folder path.